corrux/Backend-Coding-Challenge/README.md

 #### `/can_status`

 The excavator sends messages via an internal [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) (the link is for your curiousity only -- you don't need to know anything about the CAN standard for this challenge).
 The messages use some kind of encoding, but we can query them easily enough.
-This endpoint returns the last 50:
+This endpoint returns the last 50 messages:

 ```bash
 $ curl -X GET -H "Authorization: JWT eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJleHAiOjE1NTQ4MjIxMTYsImlhdCI6MTU1NDgyMTgxNiwibmJmIjoxNTU0ODIxODE2LCJpZGVudGl0eSI6MX0.IRfIYZF61DeRqhzJ_nWjQ6laYXQs96Fgt680o1AyKMM" "https://corrux-challenge.azurewebsites.net/can_stream"